-18. With the continued pressure on budgets and expenditure, asset management is a critical tool in ensuring best use is made of available funding.
-The Open Space Asset Management Plan will be continually updated to assist in this process and highlight improvements.
+13. With the continued pressure on budgets and expenditure, asset management is a critical tool in ensuring best use is made of available funding.
+The Asset Management Plan is a live document and will be continually updated to assist in this process and highlight improvements.